+7. Can I keep my STR if it is already established in a non-permitted area?

 No. Existing STRs located outside of a permitted area were never considered legal and as such are not permitted to continue operation under the bylaw.

 8. Do I require a business license or permit to operate a STR?

-No. A business license or permit is not be required to operate a STR.
+No. At this time, a business license or permit is not required to operate a STR.
 However, the Town is currently exploring options for licensing STRs in the future.

 9. Are there any fees required for operating a STR?

-The Town of Sidney does not charge any fees to open or operate a STR.
+The Town of Sidney does not currently charge any fees to open or operate a STR.
 It should be noted that operators of a STR may be subject to provincial or federal taxes based upon income earned from their STR operation.

 10. Am I required to provide additional parking for my STR?

 Property owners are not required to provide any additional parking for STR guests.
 However, STRs located in buildings with strata bylaws should consult their strata council.

 11. Who can I contact if I have comments or questions?

 If you have any comments or questions about STRs or the regulations outlined above, you may contact the Town of Sidney Development Services Department by email: DevelopmentServices@sidney.ca, or by phone: 250-656-1725.